 The crochet slip stitch does not create a fabric on its own but is used to move your yarn along to another part of the project.
 For example, when making an armhole.
 Crochet slip stitches are also used for joining rounds when crocheting in the round.

-Unique Crochet Stitches for Intermediate
+Unique Crochet Stitches

 Once you are confident with those basic stitches, you can start doing various things with those different crochet stitches to create more advanced textures and patterns.